WaleedAhsan123/Java/README.md

 # Java
-These programs are all written in C Programming Language
+These programs are all written in Java